insin/substitute/README.rst

 .. image:: https://github.com/insin/substitute/raw/master/icon.png

-A `Node.js`_/`ntwitter`_-based `Twitter`_ app which monitors for tweets which consist of a "s/this/that" substitution expression and performs the replacement on the preceding tweet if if it matches the "this" part.
+A `Node.js`_/`ntwitter`_-based `Twitter`_ app which monitors for tweets which consist of a "s/this/that/"-style  substitution expression and performs the replacement on the preceding tweet if it matches the "this" part.

 Sample code::